hunterirving/matryoshka/readme.md

 - works completely offline

 ### quickstart
-1. start by adding subtasks to the root "todo" task
+1. start by adding subtasks to the root "todo" task (press the `Enter` key)
 2. use `Shift + Arrow Right` to navigate into a subtask, making it the new parent task
-3. break subtasks down further as desired
+3. break tasks down further as desired
 4. use `Shift + Arrow Left` to return to parent tasks
 5. quickly mark tasks as complete or incomplete using `Shift + Enter`
 6. reorganize tasks using `Shift + Arrow Up/Down`